dannynt/ShoppingListApp/README.md

 ## Running the Tests

+Running the tests also requires Node.js to be installed.

+To run the tests:

+1. Move to `ShoppingListApp` directory using `cd ShoppingListApp` command in your terminal window.
+2. Run `npm run test` command in terminal window.

 ---

 ## The Architecture

 Shopping List App is created with React Native Javascript library.
+The source code is located in `ShoppingListApp` directory.
+The main app file is called `App.js`, smaller React components are made for this application and they are located in `ShoppingListApp\components` directory.

+Tests are implemented using [Jest](https://jestjs.io/) framework.

 ---